The browser you are using is not supported. Please consider using a modern browser.

 This trip was possible thanks to the generosity of a local community member whose faith inspired their support.
 Their gift embodies the teaching of Matthew 25: “I was a stranger, and you welcomed me.”

-In Fargo, we met clients who had lost lawful status due to sudden policy changes, and others who had been misled by predatory “notarios” — scammers who often pose as experts on immigration to provide unauthorized immigration legal services.
+In Fargo, we met clients who have been affected by the rapidly changing policy environment, and others who had been misled by predatory “notarios” — scammers who often pose as experts on immigration to provide unauthorized immigration legal services.
 These scammers, and even well-meaning people trying to help with immigration applications, can do tremendous harm.
 Filling out forms incorrectly and with the wrong information can result in an immigrant losing their immigration benefits and facing removal proceedings.

 Much of our work during the clinic in Fargo involved educating clients about the dangers of working with unlicensed providers, trying to find information about what benefits applications had been filed on their behalf (or not), and trying to determine the status of those applications and next steps.
 Unfortunately, one of the clinic clients learned during our consultation that she had just paid $100 for a resource that was free and available on the U.S. Citizenship and Immigration Services (USCIS) website.
 Another clinic client was devastated to hear from USCIS that the asylum application she believed was filed months prior was not filed at all, potentially missing a critical filing deadline.